 The process starts when the House and Senate agree on an annual budget resolution that includes “reconciliation directives” for specified committees.
 These instruct specified House and Senate committees to prepare and report legislation by a certain date that: 1) increases or decreases spending (outlays) by specified amounts over a specified time; 2) increases or decreases revenues by specified amounts over a specified time; or 3) modifies the public debt limit.
 In most cases, a single budget resolution can generate only two reconciliation bills: a tax-and-spending bill or a spending-only bill and, if desired, a separate debt limit bill.

-As of mid-2022, Congress has passed reconciliation bills 22 times since the procedure was first employed in 1980.
+As of mid-2024, Congress has passed reconciliation bills 23 times since the procedure was first employed in 1980.
 It has been used on several occasions to pass major tax cuts, including the Republicans’ tax cut of 2017, as well as the major welfare overhaul bill in 1996 and parts of the Affordable Care Act in 2010.
-In March 2021, the Democrats used reconciliation to pass a $1.9 trillion Covid relief package, the American Rescue Plan Act (ARPA).
-Since no fiscal year 2021 budget resolution was adopted in calendar year 2020, Democrats had an opportunity to generate a second reconciliation bill, labeled the Build Back Better Act, in 2021, but were unable to generate even the simple 51-vote majority needed for its passage in the Senate.
+In March 2021, the Democrats used reconciliation to pass a $1.9 trillion COVID-19 relief package, the American Rescue Plan Act (ARPA).
+After repeated failures in 2021 to approve the multi-trillion Build Back Better Act, a centerpiece of the Biden Administration’s agenda, the Democratic majority in Congress was able to use the reconciliation process to pass the Inflation Reduction Act of 2022.